hollali/e-commerce/Readme.md

 2. Enable Authentication with Google and Email providers
 3. Create a Firestore database
 4. Add your domain to authorized domains in Authentication settings

+### MongoDB Atlas Setup

+1. Create a MongoDB Atlas account at [MongoDB Atlas](https://cloud.mongodb.com)
+2. Create a new cluster (free tier available)
+3. Create database user with read/write permissions
+4. Whitelist your IP address or use 0.0.0.0/0 for development
+5. Get your connection string and add it to environment variables
+6. Create your database and collections for products, users, orders, etc.

 ### Sanity Setup